davidpeikrishvili/Honeypot/README.md

 Another one was from this IP where it found 4 Malwares.
 This one I just uploaded as a png instead of making a whole gif for it.
 ![Done 0](https://user-images.githubusercontent.com/73257917/141664812-2bed1b64-b01a-4dec-b80d-b98ba362ac8a.png)

+Challenges Doing this:
+- The instructions can get confusing and most of the time I spent was trying to figure out why the code/scirpt that I was given was not working, even though I followed instructions precisely.